 Determines the point at which the visitor is considered affine for the booster.
 The slider has five positions with the first position being the lowest weighting and fifth, the highest.
 In basic terms, you move the slider to specify how much a visitor needs to interact with the selected affinity to be considered affine and boost products from that Affinity.
-Once the visitor meets that threshold, Evergage will boost products within that Affinity.
+Once the visitor meets that threshold, Interaction Studio will boost products within that Affinity.

 Informs you where your visitors originated from before they came to your site.
 This includes other sites like social media, search based on search terms entered, and other types of web sites.